Capital Impact Partners Focuses on More Than Just Doing Good in Third Quarter Community Investments

 Arlington, VA and New York (May 7, 2019) – Co-ops have real power to transform structurally disinvested communities into strong, vibrant places of opportunity.
 Through Capital Impact Partners’ Co-op Innovation Award, three cooperative organizations have the chance to create systemic change in their communities.
 For the fifth annual Co-op Innovation Award, Capital Impact Partners and The Workers Lab partnered to award grants totaling $50,000 to the Independent Drivers Guild and Centro de Trabajadores Unidos: United Workers’ Center, and to award a $50,000 grant to CLEAN Carwash.
 These awards recognize organizations leading initiatives that address workers’ rights as well as wealth building and asset creation for immigrant workers.

-Capital Impact Partners Announces Second Cohort for Detroit Equitable Development Initiative
+Capital Impact Partners Announces Second Cohort for Detroit EDI Program

-(DETROIT, April 30, 2019) – Capital Impact Partners is pleased to announce the second cohort of participants in its Detroit Equitable Development Initiative (EDI).
-In the long term, this program aims to support wealth building for local real estate developers of color while also encouraging mixed-income neighborhood development throughout the city.
+(DETROIT, April 30, 2019) – Capital Impact Partners is pleased to announce the second cohort of participants in its Detroit EDI Program.
+In the long term, this program aims to support wealth building for local real estate developers while also encouraging mixed-income neighborhood development throughout the city.
 In the short term, it connects participants with the knowledge, connections, and resources necessary to engage in small- to mid-scale multifamily and mixed-use real estate development projects in Detroit.

 Fourth Quarter Centered on Increasing Racial Equity, Immigrant Rights, and Economic Justice Brings Values Into Focus